 The Parkway Foundation staff and volunteers work to maintain a trail width of six feet and an eight foot clearance to enhance access and safety for trail users.
 The wet season and high river flows damaged many sections of the trail and increased the amount of vegetation encroaching the trail.
-There is currently a detour behind Cal Expo near mile 4.5 and erosion along mile 7; 12.5 in Harrington; and 19.5 in the Lower Sunrise River Access.
 The Parkway Foundation will be working throughout the year to make necessary repairs while also maintaining desired clearances.
 To date:

 - 97 volunteers have contributed 937 hours to trail maintenance